HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Group of inflammatory diseases that are non-infectious, non-allergic, non-autoimmune and non-immunodeficient in cause.
-The term "autoinflammatory diseases" includes the hereditary periodic fever syndromes (HPF), which are induced by mutations of pattern-recognition receptors (PRR) and disturbances of cytokine generation and balance.
+Group of inflammatory diseases that are non-infectious, non-allergic, non-autoimmune in nature.
+The term "autoinflammatory diseases" includes hereditary diseases (e.g. hereditary periodic fever syndromes) induced by mutations of pattern-recognition receptors (PRRs) and disturbances of cytokine generation and balance (see immunodeficiencies primary/autoinflammatory diseases) but also non-hereditary acquired autoinflammatory diseases.

 You might also be interested in